SAMtoBAM/Fcerealis_SVA13_starship/README.md

 stargraph.sh -a assemblies_list.LR.txt -t 16 -p Fcerealis -o stargraph_output -r starfish_wrapper_output/starfish.filt.SRGs_combined.gff -e  starfish_wrapper_output/starfish.elements.ann.FILTERED.feat

 ```
-Raw output for a Starship in SVA13 <br/>
+Raw output for a _Starship_ in SVA13 <br/>
 Clearly the edges is a little off but we can refine that later.
-Captin edge of predicted element extends over aligned region, and other end extends over ~200bp of telomeric sequences.
-Also as we will see below the 20kb prior to the telomeres is likely not Starship Material neither.
+Captain edge of predicted element extends over aligned region, and other end extends over ~200bp of telomeric sequences.
+Also as we will see below the 20kb prior to the telomeres is likely not _Starship_ Material neither.

 <p>
 <img src="https://github.com/SAMtoBAM/Fcerealis_SVA13_starship/blob/main/images/cluster2.svg" width=100%>